AProVE: Modular Termination Analysis of Memory-Manipulating C Programs: Introduction

 We recapitulate the abstract states of our symbolic execution in \cref{sect:domain} and introduce our new approach to construct SEGs that handle functions in a modular way in \cref{sect:seg}.
 As mentioned before, we also prove the absence of undefined behavior during this construction.
 Afterwards, we present the transformation into ITSs whose termination implies termination of the \sfC{} program (\cref{sect:its}). \cref{sect:eval} discusses our implementation and points out \aprove's strengths and weaknesses, gives an overview on related work, and evaluates our contributions empirically in comparison to other tools.
 App.\ \ref{app:semantics-sl} discusses details on the semantics of abstract states that we omitted from the main part of the paper.
 Finally, App.\ \ref{app:proofs} contains all proofs.

 \paragraph{\aprove{} at \emph{SV-COMP}} In 2014, the \emph{Termination} category was added to the demonstration track of the \emph{International Competition on Software Verification (SV-COMP)}.\footnote{See \url{https://sv-comp.sosy-lab.org/}.} Back then, our tool was only able to prove termination for non-recursive programs.
 One year later, \emph{Termination} became an official category.
 We implemented first support to handle recursion, which already led to many successful termination proofs of small recursive programs at \emph{SV-COMP} 2015.
 In 2015 and 2016, we integrated the treatment of bitvector arithmetic and overflows into our tool.
 Moreover, we developed two different approaches to prove non-termination, where the first approach is reflected by \aprove{}'s first non-termination proofs at \emph{SV-COMP} 2016, and the second by more powerful non-termination results at \emph{SV-COMP} 2017.
 In the following year, we generalized the techniques that \aprove{} uses for recursive functions in order to modularize the analysis also for non-recursive functions.
 Furthermore, we integrated heuristics for the analysis of large programs.
 Both extensions are described in the current paper and led to a significant number of new termination proofs for recursive programs and for large programs with several functions.
 Since \emph{SV-COMP} 2019, \aprove{} is able to produce non-termination witnesses and to analyze termination of simple programs with recursive data structures.
-Currently, we are extending this approach to the handling of more complex programs where termination depends on the shape and the contents of recursive data structures.
+In \cite{CADE23}, we extended this approach to the handling of more complex programs where termination depends on the shape and the contents of recursive data structures.

-In all these years, \aprove{} always became first or second in the ranking of the \emph{Termination} category.
-Due to personal reasons, we were not able to submit our tool to \emph{SV-COMP} 2020 and \emph{SV-COMP} 2021, but we participated in \emph{SV-COMP} 2022 again.
+Due to personal reasons, we were not able to submit our tool to \emph{SV-COMP} 2020 and \emph{SV-COMP} 2021, but we participated in \emph{SV-COMP} 2022 and \emph{SV-COMP} 2025 again.
+In all these years, \aprove{} was always among the top three (and often first or second) in the ranking of the \emph{Termination} category.